Review - 'The Southern Book Club's Guide to Slaying Vampires' by Grady Hendrix

 If I were to sum up this book with one word, it would be gross.
 Every time I picked it up, I would read some passages on rats eating people alive, or cockroaches wiggling into ears, or blood-sucking appendages flopping out of mouths, and I just wanted to hide my eyes.
 One time I made the mistake of eating while reading (one of my favorite activity combos), and I couldn't get my gag reflexes to stop for a long time afterwards.

 But it wasn't just the gore that turned me off.
 I also found this book to be overwritten.
-There were moments when it was supposed to be serious, like with the women rallying together or the bad guy taking a last stand, and I just cringed at the cheesy dialog.
+There were moments when it was supposed to be serious, like with the women rallying together or the bad guy taking a last stand, and I just cringed at the cheesy dialogue.
 It sounded so fake to me during what should've been emotionally pivotal moments.

 And this book had the dumbest, most slow-witted characters I have ever read.
 When presented with evidence of something strange going on, they just refused to believe, over and over.
 Sure, in real life, if someone told me there's a vampire loose and they had evidence, I would be skeptical.
 But this is fiction!
 I don't want to spent 80% of the book reading about non-believers doubting and naysaying.
 What a downer.